-- (a) The Mareeba Sewered Area shall be defined as that area which is indicated on the map titled "Sewerage Area Mareeba" in Map 25 Volume 3 of these documents. - (b) The Mareeba Sewerage Charge shall be levied on all properties located within the defined area titled "Sewerage Area Mareeba" on a unit basis as determined by Council and set out on Schedule 2 of these documents. - (c) The Mareeba Sewerage Charge shall be levied at \$710.00 per unit for each vacant lot, \$878.00 per unit for each residential dwelling or unit/flat and \$878.00 per pedestal/urinal for each non-residential unit. - (d) For those properties that share both residential and non-residential structures, the premises shall be considered mixed use premises attracting both unit and charge per unit factors for each type of structure.
+- (a) The Mareeba Sewered Area shall be defined as that area which is indicated on the map titled "Sewerage Area - Mareeba" in Map 24 - Volume 3 of the MSC Budget. - (b) The Mareeba Sewerage Charge shall be levied on all properties located within the defined area titled "Sewerage Area - Mareeba" on a unit basis as determined by Council and set out on Schedule 2 (Page 62) of this document. - (c) The Mareeba Sewerage Charge shall be levied at \$734.00 per unit for each vacant lot, \$900.00 per unit for each residential dwelling or unit/flat and \$900.00 per pedestal/urinal for each non-residential unit. - (d) For those properties that share both residential and non-residential structures, the premises shall be considered mixed use premises attracting both unit and charge per unit factors for each type of structure.

-In respect of improvements erected during the year, sewerage charges shall be levied proportionally for the unexpired part of the year from the date council determines the improvement is ready for occupation.
+In respect of improvements erected during the year, sewerage charges shall be levied proportionally for the unexpired part of the year from the date Council determines the improvement is ready for occupation.